Community Care

 As a social justice organization, LSP must speak clearly for the dignity of all people when faced with proposals that impact human rights in agriculture.
 LSP is working closely with partners who are on the ground in immigrant communities, including co-facilitating the Greater Minnesota caucus of the Immigrant Defense Network.
 This is an important issue to many LSP members and supporters, whether they are recent immigrants to the U.S., employers of immigrants, family, neighbors, or allies.

-The situation continues to evolve, and we know people want concrete ways to support their communities.
+While the federal government indicated a drawdown of federal agents in Minnesota as of mid-February 2026, the situation continues to evolve, and rural communities and suburbs are seeing significant activity.
+We know people want concrete ways to support their communities.
 As a starting point, we have gathered the resources below.

 For Immigrants